ebsco/edna/docs/page-layout.md

-Page Layout
+**Page Layout**
 ---

 All page layout is handled with Edna and tables.
 Kidding.
-No tables are used here, instead we use parent and child element classes.
+No tables are used here, instead we use parent and child element elements.

 A single page can up to five columns in which to store content.
 To get the hang of this let's build a page with a three-column layout.